PoorHttp/PoorWSGI/doc/documentation.rst

 Application / User options
 --------------------------
-Like in mod_python Request, Poor WSGI Request have get_options method too.
+Like in mod_python Request, Poor WSGI Application have get_options method too.
 This method return dictionary of application options or variables, which start with ``app_`` prefix.
 This prefix is cut from options names.